bloomberg/bde-tools/docs/docs/bbs/tools/bbs_build.rst

 .. option:: --component COMPONENT

    The name of the component to install.
-See :ref:`Install components
-   <build_system_design-install-components>` for more information.
+This flag should be used only by the builds helper that do BDE library packaging.
+When not specified, the command installs headers and libraries for all UORs defined in the repo.

 .. option:: --install_dir INSTALL_DIR